-If you are going trick or treating, remember that even though things are starting to feel a little bit more normal in the Sunshine State, it is still crucial to maintain social distancing and continue to sanitise your hands regularly.
+If you are going trick or treating, remember that even though things are starting to feel a little bit more normal, it is still crucial to maintain social distancing and continue to sanitise your hands regularly.

 Trick or treating is allowed in Tasmania this Halloween so stack up on your individually wrapped candy and your hand sanitiser!

 With up to 250 people allowed to gather outdoors, there are still a number of events taking place across the state.
 If you would like to host your own party, a maximum of 20 visitors are allowed at your house at a time.

 Halloween is pretty much business as usual in the NT this year.
 There are no restrictions on the amount of people allowed at your home or at outdoor events so there is no excuse to keep your witch broom in the cupboard!

 Even though restrictions are minimal it is still important to socially distance and sanitise your hands regularly when trick or treating.

 Keep your guests safe by setting up sanitiser stations around your house, offering individually wrapped snacks and encouraging guests who are unwell to stay home.

 Mass gatherings in the ACT as of the moment are not permitted— any event that was originally scheduled during the lockdown time will not be allowed to take place.